AJYoung4/asteroids/README.md

 # asteroids

-# creating an offbrand clone of asteroids in pygame as a basic project to understand pygame.
+ Creating an offbrand clone of asteroids in pygame as a basic project to understand pygame, virtual environments, and to practice using git.